 Not only that, but support is available as well for various devices and peripherals.
-Furthermore, users can benefit from a great experience using platforms like Microsoft Teams on which there will be improved security and management.
+Furthermore, users can benefit from a great experience using platforms like Microsoft Teams.
+It’s here were you’ll find improved security and management.

 According to the statement that Microsoft has given, this new integrated solution is something that is still in development.
-The statement only goes so far as to tell us that Citrix HDX technology will be coming to Windows 365 later this year.
+The statement only confirms that Citrix HDX technology will be coming to Windows 365 later this year.

 IT admins can look forward to a far more streamlined user licensing process.
 Users will also benefit from being able to seamlessly switch to Citrix clients through Microsoft Endpoint Manager and windows 365.com.